The Accreditation Process

 Once accredited, is the institution eligible to offer federal student financial aid?

 Vocational institutions that are accredited by a regional or national accrediting agency that is recognized by the U.S. Department of Education are eligible to seek approval for federal student aid monies, such as Pell Grants, Stafford Loans, Perkins Loans, and Guaranteed Student Loans, dependant upon the length and types of programs offered by the institution.
-For additional information on Title IV financial aid programs, institutional requirements, and application of a Program Participation Agreement (PPA) with the Department of Education (DOE), please visit their website at www.ed.gov or call (202) 377-3173.
+For additional information on Title IV financial aid programs, institutional requirements, and application of a Program Participation Agreement (PPA) with the U.S. Department of Education, please visit their website at www.ed.gov.

 Once accredited, what are the ongoing requirements to maintain accreditation?

-The ongoing requirements for accreditation are the submission of three annual reports: Financial, Enrollment, and Completion&Placement (vocational schools only), and the payment of annual sustaining fees.
-Please refer to our page on Maintaining Accreditation
+The ongoing requirements for accreditation are the submission of annual reports as outlined in ACCET Document 12 – ACCET Annual Reporting Requirements, and the payment of annual sustaining fees as outlined in ACCET Document 10 – Fee Schedule.
+Please refer to our Maintaining Accreditation page for more information.

 Member Reaccreditation